Calcium Ascorbate Food Additive

 mind that their food is safe and contaminant-free.

-- Reduces food waste: By extending the shelf life of products through preservation with
+- Reduces food waste: By extending the shelf life of products through

 calcium ascorbate, companies can reduce food waste and maximize profits.
 Longer shelf life